geoffrey-diederichs/404CTF_WriteUps/Jean_Pile/README.md

 }
 ```

-This is the function used to get the user input, in which we can this spot this line of code :
-`pcVar1 = fgets(local_38,200,stdin);`.
-The program is asking for an input of 200 bytes even tho `local_38` is only 40 bytes long : this is a buffer overflow.
+This is the function used to get the user input, in which we can spot thsoe line of code : `char local_38 [40];`, `pcVar1 = fgets(local_38,200,stdin);`.
+The program is asking for an input of 200 bytes even tho `local_38` is only 40 bytes long : this is vulnerable to a buffer overflow.

-There does not seem to be a win function, and as stated in the subject of the challenge ASLR is activated : we'll have to bypass by executing a ret2lib.
+There does not seem to be a win function, and as stated in the subject of the challenge, ASLR is activated : we'll have to bypass it by executing a ret2lib.

 ## Dynamic analysis